RcppCore/rcpp-gallery/_posts/2013-01-09-first-steps-with-C++11.md

-C++11 has a lot of nice features; the [Wikipedia page](http://en.wikipedia.org/wiki/C%2B%2B11) is pretty thorough in describing them, and the recently made-available [isocpp website](http://isocpp.org/) has a lot of additional material.
+C++11 has a lot of nice features; the [Wikipedia page](http://en.wikipedia.org/wiki/C%2B%2B11) is pretty thorough in describing them, and the recently-created
+[ISO C++](http://isocpp.org/) website has a lot of additional material.

 In a first example, we look at the `auto` keyword which allows the compiler to infer the type based on the assignment.